This article was written by Jim Cagliostro.

 Will this improve patient care?

-Dr. Grossman also understood that improving quality reduces cost in the long run.
+Dr. Grossman also understood that improving quality reduces costs in the long run.

 How does poor care lead to higher costs?